firatcansucu/language-sfmc-ampscript/README.md

 Ampscript highlighting and autocomplete functionality for Atom.

-The documentation for the langague AMPscript can be found here https://developer.salesforce.com/docs/atlas.en-us.mc-programmatic-content.meta/mc-programmatic-content/index.htm
+Documentation for the AMPscript can be found here https://developer.salesforce.com/docs/atlas.en-us.mc-programmatic-content.meta/mc-programmatic-content/index.htm

 # Change log